1. Priority Registration Dates can be found on the Academic Calendar

-Phase One starts Sunday - Nov 11 - you can register for max of 16 cr during Phase One
+During Phase One - you can register for max of 16 cr during Phase One

-Phase Two starts Thursday - Nov 29 - you can register for up to 19 cr
+During Phase Two - you can register for up to 19 cr

 For your exact day and time for registration, sign on to Student Online Services, then select Registration, then Check Your Registration Status.
 Registration status will be available approximately one week before registration begins.
 Otherwise, see Registrar for re-enrollment and registration procedures.

-Chemistry Majors taking General Chemistry should enroll in CH 272 chem lab for majors plus the recitation that meets before the lab for chemistry majors.
-The CRNS are either Tuesday: rec and lab at 2 - 6:50 pm, enroll in CRNs 38851 for rec and 39083 lab for chem majors; OR rec and lab on Thursday at 11 am-3:50 pm, enroll in CRNs 38868 for rec and 39084 lab for chem majors.
-Of course you have to register for one of the lecture sections of CH 232 - it is important to enter all three CRNS in the Registration Worksheet at the same time and register for all three parts at the same time.
+Chemistry Majors taking General Chemistry should enroll in CH 27X chem lab for majors plus the recitation that meets before the lab for chemistry majors.
+Of course, you also have to register for one of the lecture sections of CH 23X - it is important to enter all three CRNS in the Registration Worksheet at the same time and register for all three parts at the same time.

-If you are repeating general chemsitry (CH 221, 222 or 223) for an improved grade you should enroll in both the lecture and the laboratory in order to replace 5 credits of course work at OSU.
+If you are repeating general chemistry (CH 221, 222 or 223) for an improved grade you should enroll in both the lecture and the laboratory in order to replace 5 credits of coursework at OSU.

-Chemistry Majors taking BI 212 winter term: If you took CH 271 lab fall term, and you are trying to register for BI 212 winter term ,you will need to contact the Integrative Biology office and request an pre-requisite override.
-Biology just opened a few more lab spaces so don’t delay if you need to take this course winter term.
+Chemistry Majors taking BI 212 winter term: If you took CH 271 lab fall term, and you are trying to register for BI 212 winter term, you will need to contact the Integrative Biology office and request a pre-requisite override.
 Be prepared to give them your ID number, and the CRNs you want to register for (lecture and lab).
-Note the lectures and the labs are linked so if you select the 10 am lecture you must select a lab that follows that lecture in the schedule of classes. firstname.lastname@example.org.
-BI 212 is next taught summer at OSU.
+Note the lectures and the labs are linked so if you select the 10 am lecture you must select a lab that follows that lecture in the schedule of classes. email@example.com.

-Many courses at OSU now offer an automatic wait list option if a course is closed.
+Many courses at OSU now offer an automatic waitlist option if a course is closed.
 This is only an option for those courses that are labeled as using WL in the schedule of classes.
-(This is different from the Experimental Chemistry I wait list- see note below).
-The OSU wait list system only updates once every 24 hrs.
-You will recieve an email prompting you to register if it is your turn and you have 24 hrs to register.
+(This is different from the Experimental Chemistry I waitlist- see note below).
+The OSU waitlist system only updates once every 24 hrs.
+You will receive an email prompting you to register if it is your turn and you have 24 hrs to register.